Upgrading @clerk/clerk-react

 but has now been updated to { data: [Items], totalCount: number }

 .
-Since Clerk's API responses are paginated, the totalCount
+Since the Clerk API responses are paginated, the totalCount

 property is helpful in determining the total number of items in the response easily.
 A before/after code example can be seen below: